Our Oakdale Car Accident Lawyers Help You Get Compensation

 Analyzing fault can be complicated, as there may be multiple parties responsible for the accident.
 For example, while a driver who hit you may be at fault, or the manufacturer of an auto part that failed, or a road repair company that left debris on the road may have also contributed to the accident.
 Our attorneys will name every potentially liable party in your lawsuit as they all may have insurance or assets that can go towards a settlement.

 What Will My Damage Award Be?

-Damage amounts can vary greatly in a successful car accident case, and may range from the thousands to millions of dollars, depending on the factors involved.
-If injuries are minor and you heal quickly, the case is worth less than if you wound up paralyzed from a major brain injury or spinal cord injury after a devastating crash with a large truck owned by a company with major insurance.
+Damage amounts can vary greatly in a successful car accident lawsuit, and may range from the thousands to millions of dollars, depending on the factors involved.
+If injuries are minor and you heal quickly, the case is worth less than if you wound up paralyzed from a major brain injury or spinal injury after a devastating crash with a large truck owned by a company with major insurance.